School of Engineering, Computing and Mathematical Sciences

 Everything you need to know about this course!

 We pride ourselves on the academic support and guidance given by our friendly and approachable staff.
-Students have shown their appreciation for this by the exceptionally high ratings they have given us in the National Student Survey.
+Students in the department have shown their appreciation for this by the exceptionally high ratings they have given their course in the National Student Survey in recent years.

 You will be able to demonstrate knowledge and understanding of the essential concepts, principles, theories and techniques relating to mathematics, statistics and operational research.

-Using specialist computer software where appropriate, you will be able to model real world situations and apply mathematical and statistical techniques to develop solutions to practical problems.
+Using specialist computer software where appropriate, you will be able to model real world situations and apply mathematical, statistical or operational research techniques to develop solutions to practical problems.

-You will develop of a range of transferable skills in problem solving, communication, project management, working individually and in teams, self-management and the ability to gather, synthesise, evaluate and reflect on information from relevant sources.
+You will develop of a range of transferable skills in problem solving, communication, project management, working individually and in teams.

 Location Mode Fee Year